 Most Common Tax Issues Affecting Security Clearance Holders

-Over the years, the timely filing of tax returns has almost been more important to security clearance adjudicators than actually being current on tax payments.
+Over the years, the timely filing of tax returns has almost been more important to security clearance adjudicators than the person actually being current on their tax payments.
 The good news for security clearance holders is that tax issues are becoming slightly easier to mitigate if one can demonstrate the effort under Security Executive Agent Directive 4 (SEAD 4).
-It used to be that untimely filings of returns would result in almost an automatic denial, but the newer clearance guidelines and the mitigation of such types of cases has become a bit easier.
+It used to be that untimely (or non-existent) filing of tax returns would result in almost an automatic clearance denial, but the newer clearance guidelines and the mitigation of such types of cases has become a bit easier.

 Mitigation of Tax Concerns – Steps to Take

-The new focus by security clearance adjudication authorities has been on resolving the underlying tax issues.
+The new focus by security clearance adjudicators has been on resolving the underlying tax issues.
 There is still an issue that may have to be dealt with regarding the timeliness of the filing of past returns, but the focus has shifted, primarily, to how the individual has resolved their tax issues.
 The new Guideline F, Paragraph 20 (g) at page 16 states that mitigation can be shown where “the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.”
 This is a new addition to the security clearance guidelines for Guideline F, involving taxes.

 Other issues that could mitigate the failure to file tax returns properly or on time include: (1) individual maturity or knowledge when filing returns; (2) the uniqueness of the tax situation or issues that could have affecting tax filings; (3) a more recent record of filing taxes on time; (4) classes or other guidance received from tax professionals that illustrate how the individual has learned from the deficient filings; and (5) the amount of time that has passed since the late tax filing issue.

 Additionally, it can be helpful in these types of cases for a review of the Whole-Person Concept, which can demonstrate the overall trustworthiness of the individual.
 Oftentimes, former military service members and others with a dedicated background with the government can receive additional consideration when attempting to mitigate tax issues that have arisen in the security clearance process